vonHimik/NarrativeGeneratorForTwine/README.md

 ## Documentation

 Documentation in html format was automatically generated for the program using the Doxygen tool.
 It is also in the archive, in a folder called Autodocumentation HTML.
-To view it, it is necessary to find a file called Index in this folder and open it.
+To view it, it is necessary to find a file named Index in this folder and open it.